 I went back to school and did what any other senior college would do: I partied.
 I ate and drank whatever I wanted but fought with myself the whole time.
 I gained 20 pounds back but got so angry with myself.
 I remember the nights I would drink enough that I would be sick the next day and all I could think was, “whew, those calories I ate and drank won’t count.” (that sentence hurts to think about.)
-When I finished school, I ended up in a long term relationship which helped me pack 30 more pounds on (30 pounds I had worked hard to loose.)
+When I finished school, I ended up in a long term relationship which helped me pack 30 more pounds on (30 pounds I had worked hard to lose.)
 My eating habits slowly crept back in to eating processed foods and not exercising.
 I remember days when I couldn’t fit in my jeans anymore and I felt the earth had shattered.
 Poor Mike didn’t know what how to handle me because I’d cry and say I wanted things to change, but they never did.
 I blamed everything but myself.
 I didn’t take control of my situation.
 I tried dieting again and again, every time I failed.
 This time I felt worse because I had already done this before.
 I had already lost weight and I knew how to do it, I just couldn’t.
 I felt extra failure because I was competing with my past self.

 This went on for almost three and a half years.
 Through grad school, through uncertainty, through a lot of sadness and depression.
 The poor relationship I had with myself reflected in to the poor relationship I had with Mike.
 Everything felt wrong.